 Blind Tiger Improv is a non-equity, non-union theater company, and due to its small size and organizational structure does not qualify under EEOC standards.
 However, inspired by the Chicago Theater Standards, we believe that it is necessary to hold ourselves accountable and to create a Code of Conduct outlining what is acceptable behavior.
-Our Code of Conduct applies to everyone participating in Superlative events in any capacity: this includes students, performers, teachers, directors, and volunteers.
+Our Code of Conduct applies to everyone participating in Blind Tiger events in any capacity: this includes students, performers, teachers, directors, and volunteers.

 We understand that, due to the unscripted nature of improv, productions can veer into unsafe territory if there are no procedures for prevention, communication, and when necessary, response.
 We believe that having pathways for response to unsafe conditions and harassment help to maintain the integrity of the work, its participants, and the organization.
 To that end, we are instituting an anonymous reporting form, accessible at the bottom of this page.